Niconico: Niconico.com

+In September 2019, the antenna shop "Niconico Douga Headquarters" was closed and its functions were consolidated into the new studio "Haresta" in Ikebukuro.

 Features

 Users can upload, view, and share video clips.
-Unlike other video sharing sites, however, comments are overlaid directly onto the video, synced to specific playback times.
+Unlike other video-sharing sites, however, comments are overlaid directly onto the video, and synced to specific playback times.
 This feature allows comments to respond directly to events occurring in the video, in sync with the viewer—creating a sense of a shared watching experience.
-Together with Hiroyuki Nishimura serving as director at Niwango until February 2013, Niconico's atmosphere and cultural context are close to 2channel's or Futaba Channel's.
+Niconico's atmosphere and cultural context are close to 2channel's or Futaba Channel's.
 Many popular videos on this site have otaku tastes, such as anime, computer games, and pop music.
 Niconico offers a feature for users (not just the uploader of the video) to tag videos.
 Each video may have up to eleven tags, of which up to five the uploader may lock.
 Frequently, this functionality can be used not only as categorization, but also as critical commentary, satire, or other humor related to the video's content.
+Certain tags may have an explanation attached to them in the form of a Niconicopedia (ニコニコ大百科, Nikoniko daihyakka) article, some being proper descriptions while others having a more comedic tone.
 The site is also known for its MAD videos and its medleys of popular songs on the website, most notably Kumikyoku Nico Nico Douga.
 Niconico also distributed some original net animations, such as Candy Boy, Tentai Senshi Sunred, and Penguin Musume Heart.